California wildfires expand after death of firefighter

-The largest blaze has forced hundreds of people to evacuate and destroyed more than a dozen homes.
+The largest blaze has forced hundreds of people to evacuate and destroyed two dozen homes.
 Experts have predicted a long and volatile summer wildfire season in California in its fourth year of crippling drought.

 Firefighter David Ruhl, 38, a married father of two from Rapid City, South Dakota, died on Thursday while on assignment at the Frog Fire in the Modoc National Forest near California's border with Oregon.